slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On relationships

 <!--
-+ naval@X -- If you ask someone why they’re with someone else and the answer sounds like a resume, it’s over.
+>*"If you ask someone why they’re with someone else and the answer sounds like a resume, it’s over."  -- naval@X*
-+ naval@X -- Intimacy is a flower - it blooms in a healthy relationship, and disappears in a sick one.
+>*"Intimacy is a flower - it blooms in a healthy relationship, and disappears in a sick one."  -- naval@X*
-+ naval@x -- The basis for friendship, relationship, partnership - isn’t proximity or time spent together - it’s values.
+>*"The basis for friendship, relationship, partnership - isn’t proximity or time spent together - it’s values."  -- naval@X*
-+ signulll@x -- there are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older.
-2) insanely crazy heartbreak. there are simply no other ways.
+> *"there are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older.
+2) insanely crazy heartbreak. there are simply no other ways."  -- signulll@x*
 > *"Ultimately, you attract the complement of what you project."  -- Naval Ravikant*

 - Choose people that choose you.
 The end.